RUST stands for Replacing, Removing, or Upgrading Underground Storage Tanks.

 I sympathized and explained that there are various grant and funding programs in California for this situation.
 “I am sure that if the county finds contamination, they will look to those responsible for the contamination, and if they can’t find those responsible, they will use the appropriate funding mechanisms available from the state.”

-We took a look at what vapor intrusion is and how it could affect anyone near a contaminant release, even if the release didn’t happen on your property.
+We looked at what vapor intrusion is and how it could affect anyone near a contaminant release, even if the release didn’t happen on your property.
 The next question is how to protect yourself from vapor intrusion.
 Check this space for some answers.

 “I just received an alarming letter from my county environmental health department that our property well is near a site where contamination was recently discovered.
 Our well is our primary source for drinking water.
 What do we do?
 Should we be worried?”